spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/SupportVersions.md

 # Supported Versions

-The goal is to support as many versions and environments as possible, especially all versions in long-term maintenance.
+The goal is to test in as many versions and environments as possible, especially all versions in long-term maintenance.
+Even though the tests are currently only in CAP, every OData Service including the `metadata.xml` is supported.
+That includes OData Services created with CAP, RAP and SEGW.
+That means, as long you using UI5 version `1.71`, you can also use this in ECC or S/4HANA.

 Here is an overview of the apps that were created and passed the smoke test.